 Recognizing that small firms often do not have the capability to perform as a prime contractor on certain large contracts, VA promotes the involvement of small businesses at the subcontract level.
 VA requires that any contractor receiving a contract for more than $10,000 shall agree that small business concerns have the maximum practicable opportunity to participate in contracts awarded by the Department.
-Furthermore, all prime contracts not awarded to small businesses, in excess of $1,500,000 for construction and $650,000 for all others, which offer subcontracting opportunities must contain a subcontracting plan.
-Each subcontracting plan must contain percentage goals for the maximum practicable utilization of small business concerns, small disadvantaged business concerns, and women owned small business concerns.
+Furthermore, all prime contracts not awarded to small businesses, in excess of $1.5 million for construction and $650,000 for all others, which offer subcontracting opportunities must contain a subcontracting plan.
+Each subcontracting plan must contain percentage goals for the maximum practicable utilization of small business concerns, small disadvantaged business concerns, and Women-Owned Small Business concerns.

 To carry out this program, VA OSDBU:

 - Participates in prebid conferences and conducts small business workshops to provide Service-Disabled Veteran-Owned Small Businessses, Veteran-Owned Small Businesses, Small Disadvantaged Businesses, Women-Owned Small Businesses, and HUBZone firms the opportunity to present their capabilities to prime contractors.

 Subcontracting can be a great way for small businesses to enter the federal marketplace.
 The following resources can help in locating government-wide subcontracting opportunities:

 - VA Subcontracting Directories – Contain information on current VA prime contractors and contracts held.
 Small businesses are encouraged to reach out to these prime contractors for future subcontracting opportunities.

 - Active VA construction projects valued over $1.5 million

 - Active VA other-than-construction projects valued over $650,000.